rapidsai/cudf/README.md

 ```

 Libgdf supports Apache Arrow versions 0.7.1 and 0.8+ (0.10.0 is
-currently default) that use different metadata versions in IPC.
-So, it
+default) that use different metadata versions in IPC.
+So, it is
-is important to specify which Apache arrow version will be used during
+important to specify which Apache arrow version will be used during
 building libgdf.
 To select required Apache Arrow version, define the
 following environment variables (using Arrow version 0.10.0 as an
 example):